beh74/pgassistant-blog/content/doc/issue_index_fk.md

 You should notice that pgAssistant always use the SQL command : create index **CONCURRENTLY** myindex.

-If you wonder why, please take a look at
+If you wonder why, please take a look at [this documentation](https://www.postgresql.org/docs/current/sql-createindex.html#SQL-CREATEINDEX-CONCURRENTLY)